ste616/atca-training/tutorials/1_introduction/README.md

 ## Getting the tools

 We begin by getting and compiling the software.
-Instructions for doing this are on the [front page](../../) of this repository, under the "Installation" heading.
+Instructions for doing this are on the [front page](../../README.md) of this repository, under the "Installation" heading.
 After you have successfully compiled the software, you can continue this tutorial.

 ## Starting the tools for this tutorial

+Open up three terminals.
+In one of these terminals, navigate to the path `atca-training/tutorials/1_introduction` and in the other two go to `atca-training/build`.